 Amanda Roocroft has secured an international reputation as one of Britain's most exciting singers, in opera, concert, and in recital.
-She graduated from the Royal Northern College of Music and studies with Paul Farrington.
+She graduated from the Royal Northern College of Music.

 In concert she has appeared with leading orchestras throughout Europe and North America with conductors including Sir Simon Rattle, Zubin Mehta, Mariss Jansons, Ivor Bolton, Sir John Eliot Gardiner, Daniele Gatti, Sir Neville Marriner, Sir Andrew Davis, Sir Charles Mackerras, Valery Gergiev and Bernard Haitink.

 She has performed at many of the world's leading opera houses and festivals including the Royal Opera House Covent Garden, the Glyndebourne Festival, the English National Opera, the Welsh National Opera, the Bayerische Staatsoper in Munich, the Netherlands Opera and the Salzburg Festival where her roles have included Fiordiligi Cosi fan Tutte, Countess Le Nozze di Figaro, Donna Elvira Don Giovanni, Desdemona Otello, Amelia Simon Boccanegra, Mimi La Bohème, Eva Die Meistersinger, Elisabetta Don Carlos, Cleopatra Giulio Cesare, Jenifer The Midsummer Marriage, Tatiana Eugene Onegin, Ellen Orford Peter Grimes and the title roles in Madama Butterfly, Katya Kabanova, Jenufa and The Makropulos Case.
 She won the 2007 Laurence Olivier Award for Outstanding Achievement in Opera for her performance as Jenufa with the English National Opera.